 Alan S. Armstrong

-Alan Armstrong became president and chief executive officer of Williams in January 2011.
-During his tenure, Williams has expanded its reach, currently touching about 30 percent of all U.S. natural gas volumes, through gathering, processing, transportation and storage services.
+Alan Armstrong became President and Chief Executive Officer of Williams in January 2011.
+During his tenure, Williams has expanded its reach, currently handling one third of all U.S. natural gas volumes, through gathering, processing, transportation and storage services.

 Armstrong graduated from the University of Oklahoma in 1985 with a bachelor’s degree in civil engineering.

-Additionally, he serves on the boards of several education-focused organizations including as a member of the Board of Trustees of the University of Oklahoma Foundation and Junior Achievement, USA.
-Armstrong is also a member of the boards of The Williams Foundation, Philbrook Museum of Art and Gilcrease Museum.
+Additionally, Armstrong serves on the boards of several education-focused organizations including Chair of the Board for Junior Achievement, USA, 3DE and the Board of Trustees for The University of Oklahoma Foundation.
+Armstrong is also a member of the boards of The Williams Foundation and Gilcrease Museum.
 He is a member of the Distinguished Graduates Society of the Gallogly College of Engineering, University of Oklahoma.

 Armstrong has spoken at numerous energy conferences and seminars, including CERA Week, Chemical Manufacturers Association International, Platts Energy Conference, Gas Processors Association, Pipe Liner Clubs, National Petroleum Council and the National Energy Association.

-He also has presented at the Canada Energy Symposium and has been a Federal Energy Regulatory Commission panel speaker on gathering deregulation.
-Armstrong has spoken at industry analyst conferences, corporate and philanthropic events.
+In addition to speaking at corporate and philanthropic events, Armstrong has presented at the Canada Energy Symposium and has been a Federal Energy Regulatory Commission panel speaker on gathering deregulation.